-I’ll be asking these questions and revealing what I’ve learned this month in the Skills Development Lab.
+I’ll be asking these questions and revealing what I’ve learned this month in the Ultimate Skills Project.
 Here’s a sneak peek at my throwing module for this August:

 For a backhand huck, having a secure grip makes all the difference for being able to comfortably throw harder.
 I have one little exercise I like for thinking about gripping with the whole hand, plus some tips on setting up the grip and some examples of grips from powerful throwers with different hand sizes.

 If you haven’t guessed already, you’ll need a solo cup for this exercise.

 Now, try this next exercise with a disc.
 Lefties, reverse your grip.

 This month, I’ll invite you to film yourself to understand what your body is doing as it relates to what you are trying to get your body to do.
 I’ll teach core components of the backhand huck and the pull, with examples and analysis of powerful throwers.
 I’ll also cover some core components to the forehand huck, with additional examples from powerful throwers..
 You’ll also get drills and practice exercises for you to learn the mechanics, ways to track your progress, and feedback to help you improve your technique and skill.

 Like what you see?
 Join Colin and the rest of our community in the Ultimate Skills Project.
 You can sign up now for his August throwing module, right here.

 Join now to lock in our introductory rate!

 * A practical plan of activities you can DO in 1-2 hours/week